 Transparency Reporting

 Platforms are required to publish transparency reports outlining the actions taken to address harmful content.
-This fosters transparency and allows users to gauge the effectiveness of content moderation efforts.
+This approach supports transparency and allows users to gauge the effectiveness of content moderation efforts, with provisions for a right to appeal moderation decisions.

 -